jgmcm/jgmcm.github.io/_pages/recruiting.md

 Since January 2025, I am a Dame Kathleen Ollerenshaw Research Fellow at the University of Manchester.
 My lab is centered on theoretical and computational, ab-initio and machine learning, modelling of complex electron density effects in two-dimensional materials.

 ## PhD Studentships
 I’m looking for motivated PhD candidates in any of the areas below.
-If your interests overlap, please get in touch!
+If your interests overlap, please get in touch.

 - **Two-dimensional materials**
   - Fundamental DFT modelling of 2D magnets, metals and semiconductors